syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-Finally, save the presentation in file system and close its instance.
+Finally, save the Presentation in file system and close its instance.

 {% tabs %}

 {% highlight c# %}

-//Saves the presentation in the given name
+//Saves the Presentation in the given name

 presentation.Save("Output.pptx");